mhowlade/Capstone/readme.md

 # Backlog
-- remove from cart is bugged
+- remove from cart is bugged (DONE)
 - - causes other objects to be removed from cart, rather than clicked
 - remove from cart / already in cart state not working
 - add try catch to api functions (crash on false route)